dlopezyse/dlopezyse/README.md

-Hi! 👋🏻 I'm **Diego**, AI Director @ Moody's Local.

-I develop Machine Learning solutions that drive innovation and solve real-world challenges.
-My mission is to bridge research and practical applications to create meaningful impact.
+Hi! 👋🏻 I'm **Diego**, and I develop Machine Learning solutions that drive innovation and solve real-world challenges.
+My mission is to bridge research and practical applications to create a meaningful impact.

-I'm an Alumnus of Singularity University and former Data Science for Social Good (DSSG) Fellow at the German Research Center for Artificial Intelligence (DFKI).
+I'm an Alumnus of Singularity University and a former Data Science for Social Good (DSSG) Fellow at the German Research Center for Artificial Intelligence (DFKI).
 Currently conducting AI research at Argentina's National Technological University (UTN).

 See my **research**: